 How do I know if I have an excess flow valve?

 Typically single family homes built since the year 2000 have an EFV installed on the natural gas service line.
 If your home was built before then, it is likely that there is not one installed.
-To verify, complete our request form and a representative will contact you about your inquiry.
+To verify, please contact customer care at 866.281.6483 and a representative will assist you with your inquiry.

 How do I know if an EFV can be installed at my premises?